Coming of Age

 The COA Mentor guides their 10th Grade “Mentees” in thinking about their values and beliefs, while building a boundaried, positive, and healthy relationship.
 Follen’s COA Mentors will:

 - Comply with the congregation’s background check program (currently administered through Trusted Employees) and Safety Policies.

-- Attend a Mentor Info meeting in November, 2019.
+- Attend a Mentor Info meeting.

 - Participate in the COA gatherings, approximately once per month on a Sunday afternoon with their Mentee.

 - Meet with their Mentee a minimum of once per month outside of the Sunday COA gathering in a public place

 - Participate with their Mentee in one day-long COA retreat in the Fall, and one overnight retreat in February or March. (dates to be determined, adapted during pandemic)